-The Junior League of Seattle’s 2nd Annual Little Black Dress Initiative (LBDI) is an advocacy campaign that seeks to raise community awareness on the impact that poverty can have on women, especially in correlation to the workplace.
-Throughout the week of Monday, March 25 through Friday, March 29, 2019, LBDI Advocates will wear the same black outfit for five consecutive days to illustrate the effects poverty can have on a woman’s access to resources, her confidence, and professional opportunities.
-It is a visible representation of what is often an invisible issue for women in our community.
+The Junior League of Seattle hosted their 2nd Annual Little Black Dress Initiative (LBDI) in March 2019.
+LBDI is an advocacy campaign that seeks to raise community awareness on the impact that poverty can have on women, especially in correlation to the workplace.
+LBDI Advocates wore the same black outfit for five consecutive days to illustrate the effects poverty can have on a woman’s access to resources, her confidence, and professional opportunities.
+It was a visible representation of what is often an invisible issue for women in our community.
 By wearing a button that reads, “Ask me about my dress!”
-LBDI Advocates invite dialogue among colleagues, friends, and strangers to raise awareness about poverty and women.
+LBDI Advocates invited dialogue among colleagues, friends, and strangers to raise awareness about poverty and women.

 For more information on LBDI, click below:

 - What is the Little Black Dress Initiative?